tjventurini/blog/articles/2022/2022-09-09/README.md

 We are going to use the [docker setup](https://www.freqtrade.io/en/stable/docker_quickstart/) provided by Freqtrade.
 This is the simplest way of using Freqtrade so I highly recommend using this for your studies.

+> Check out my [Install Docker and Compose in Ubuntu](../../2021/2021-02-26/README.md) if you don't have it installed already.

 ```bash
 mkdir freqtrade-bot
 cd freqtrade-bot/